-In addition to the school-wide award, two Full-Time MBA students, April Payton 13MBA and Valerie Williams 13MBA, have received a 2012-13 NBMBAA Atlanta Chapter MBA scholarship.-CDB with Science Applications International Corp.
+One of McClurkin's goals in negotiating future projects with entertainment companies is to include business, film, and other Emory students as interns.-SMJ with Science Applications International Corp.
 (2001-2003), a senior consultant with Deloitte Consulting (2000-2001), and a financial analyst (1997-1998) and manufacturing engineer (1995-1997) with Ford Motor Company.
 Anand's doctoral dissertation focused on the horizon of performance standards, and his current research explores the robustness of cost systems.
 His personal interests include motorcycling, mountain biking, running, and computer programming.